-Fatca regulations in France: Your guide to negotiating the FACTA while in France.
+FATCA regulations in France: Your guide to negotiating FATCA while in France.

 The G5 states (France, Germany, United Kingdom, Spain and Italy) have negotiated an intergovernmental agreement model that allows for automatic exchange of information with the United States.